If you have a spare room, you can host a person leaving prison

 Many people working in the justice system have been initially skeptical about the idea, Busansky says.
 “What has been eye-opening in this process is the way that the people behind the current system are so wedded to the current system,” he says.
 “The idea that the only option is a homeless shelter, or the only option is transitional housing.”
 But as the pilot has progressed, its success has helped make the case, both to those in the system and to homeowners who are considering participating.

 So far, the organization has matched 24 former prisoners with local homeowners; 17 people have finished the six-month program or have been able to move out earlier after getting jobs.
-Now, with a new $2.5 million grant from the nonprofit Enterprise Community Partners and Wells Fargo, through a competition called the Housing Affordability Breakthrough Challenge, the program will grow.
+Now, with a new $2.5 million award from the nonprofit Enterprise Community Partners and Wells Fargo, through a competition called the Housing Affordability Breakthrough Challenge, the program will grow.
 The need is immense: More than 600,000 people are released from prison each year in the U.S., the country with the largest prison population in the world.